 When someone cannot swallow at all, the term aphagia, or "inability to swallow anything," is used.
 The terms dysphagia and aphagia refer to swallowing saliva, liquids, foods, and medications of all consistencies.
 Dysphagia may also include such problems as foods or liquids "sticking" in the throat or regurgitation of swallowed liquids or foods.
-Swallowing difficulties may arise from mechanical problems of the swallowing mechanism, neurological disorders, gastrointestinal disorders, or loss of organs due to surgery or traumatic injury.
+Swallowing difficulties may arise from mechanical problems of the swallowing mechanism, neurologic disorders, gastrointestinal disorders, or loss of organs due to surgery or traumatic injury.
 Dysphagia and aphagia may also involve the disruption of the timing of the events needed to swallow normally.
-Dysphagia may also include one's perception of difficulty swallowing.

-Video 1-3 is a FEES of a patient with a history of dysphagia.
-Note that the food that is colored green remains in the area above the vocal folds and is not swallowed.
+Video 1-3 is a FEES examination of a patient with a history of dysphagia.
+Note that the food colored green remains in the area above the vocal folds and is not swallowed.
 It may ultimately be aspirated (fall below the vocal folds) if the patient does not cough it out.
-Video 1-4 presents an example of an MBS showing a trace of the barium flowing down into the airway after the majority of the bolus is swallowed.
+Video 1-4 is an example of an MBS showing a trace of the barium flowing down into the airway after the majority of the bolus is swallowed.
 In a patient with a weak cough or pulmonary disease, this can lead to aspiration pneumonia.